-God’s plan for man’s salvation
+God’s Plan for man’s salvation

 But God, in His infinite love, wisdom, and grace, developed a plan for man so that they could be saved from destruction.
-The plan would appease the anger of God against sin, as well as God’s Holiness and His Justice.
+The Plan would appease the anger of God against sin, as well as God’s Holiness and His Justice.
 The only problem with the Plan was that it would cost God Heaven’s best.
 When God looked around to see who could stand in for man and die in man’s stead, the only person who was able to do it was Jesus Christ, God’s only begotten Son.

 Jesus accepts the challenge

 In obedience to His Father, Jesus agreed to come to earth to be born of a virgin named Mary, to walk the earth as a man, and to personally prepare twelve men who would spearhead the spread of the message of salvation.
 But most of all, Jesus agreed to demonstrate holiness, then die at the hand of cruel men and women.
-He would go into the belly of Hell and take the keys to death, Hell and the grave from Satan, thereby defeating that devil.
-Then He would be raised up by His Father, ascend into Heaven and show evidence through his own blood sacrifice that He had fully obeyed God.
+He would go into the belly of Hell and take the keys to death, Hell, and the grave from Satan, thereby defeating that devil.
+Then He would be raised by His Father, ascend into Heaven and show evidence through his blood sacrifice that He had fully obeyed God.

 Jesus accomplished His assignment and received His reward

 Jesus accomplished all that was given for Him to do.
 In so doing, God awarded Jesus the soul of every man, woman, and child who would accept Jesus as their Lord and Savior.
 Jesus bought us with His own blood.
-In order to be saved, all that we have to do is to accept Jesus as our sacrifice and our Savior.
+To be saved, all that we have to do is to accept Jesus as our sacrifice and our Savior.
 Jesus took every bit of the work out of salvation; all we have to do is believe it, receive, and it’s ours.

 Man’s rewards for accepting Jesus